 Wants That Are Actually Needs

-On the flip side, you can also have wants that are actually needs.
+On the flip side, you can also want things that are actually needed.

-This scenario is rarer, but still exists.
+This scenario is rarer but still exists.
 As one example, take someone who loves to read.
-Technically, spending on books would be considered entertainment and classified as a want.
+Spending on books would be considered entertainment and classified as a want.

 Potentially, you could get away with not spending money here for a few months or even years, but they are necessary for your happiness over the long run.